iiab/iiab/roles/kalite/README.rst

 Bulk Loading Videos
 -------------------

-Videos and their corresponding png images can be copied into /library/ka-lite/content and will be recognized the next time kalite is started.
-Please see http://FAQ.IIAB.IO ("KA Lite Administration: What tips & tricks exist?") to use BitTorrent to download compressed KA Lite videos, that are much smaller than the ones downloaded with KA Lite's administrative interface.
+Videos and their corresponding PNG thumbnail images can be copied into /library/ka-lite/content and will be recognized the next time KA Lite is started.

+Please see http://FAQ.IIAB.IO ("KA Lite Administration: What tips & tricks exist?") to use BitTorrent to download compressed KA Lite videos, that are much smaller than the ones downloaded via KA Lite's administrative interface.

-As of August 2018, please also consider the `"Transmission" BitTorrent tool <https://github.com/iiab/iiab/tree/master/roles/transmission#transmission-readme>`_ that will automatically download thousands of KA Lite videos for you, if install and enable it and set the language(s) you want within /etc/iiab/local_vars.yml
+As of August 2018, please also consider the `"Transmission" BitTorrent tool <https://github.com/iiab/iiab/tree/master/roles/transmission#transmission-readme>`_ that will automatically download thousands of KA Lite videos to your Internet-in-a-Box (IIAB) — if you install and enable "transmission" within /etc/iiab/local_vars.yml — carefully choosing the language(s) you want as downloading these videos can take many hours if not days!

 Configuration Parameters
 ------------------------